Final Girl - All 20+ Feature Film Boxes Compared!

 You're interested in Final Girl – but which of the 20+ Feature Film boxes is right for you?

-Every box brings its own killer, location, and unique special mechanics.
+Every box brings its own killer, location, and unique mechanics.

-6. Final Girl Cross-Use – Every Character with HP and Playstyle
+6. Final Girls cross-play – every character with HP and playstyle

-9. Buying Recommendations by Player Type and Series
+9. Buying recommendation by player type and series

 1. All 20+ Boxes – Overview Matrix

-S·F Box / Killer / Location Final Girls Location Tier Killer Level Core Special Mechanic
+S·F Box / Killer / Location Final Girls Location Tier Killer Level (Editorial) Core Special Mechanic (from the rulebook) Notes (assessment/community)

 Series 1 · Films 1–5